Skip to content

 TIP

-The mssql-tools have been installed in the Microsoft SQL Server container provided by Microsoft, but the executable file is not in $PATH.
-Therefore, you need to specify the executable file path for mssql-tools before proceeding.
-As for the Docker deployment in this example, the file path should be opt.
+The mssql-tools18 package have been installed in the Microsoft SQL Server container provided by Microsoft, but the executable file is not in $PATH.
+Therefore, you need to specify the executable file path for sqlcmd before proceeding.
+As for the Docker deployment in this example, the file path should be /opt.

-For more information on how to use mssql-tools, see sqlcmd-utility.
+For more information on how to use mssql-tools18, see sqlcmd-utility.

 Create Database and Data Tables